nox90/securityMinion/README.md

 - /sminion ??
 Returns a detailed list of secrets stored for this channel
 - /sminion secret-name Returns the stored secret
 - /sminion secret-name=secret-value Saves or updates a secret-value as secret-name
-- /sminion secret-name.txt=+ Saves or updates a file as secret-name.txt
+- /sminion file secret-name.txt OR /sminion secret-name.txt=+ Saves or updates a file as secret-name.txt
-- /sminion secret-name= Forgets a secret
+- /sminion secret-name= OR /sminion delete secret-name Forgets a secret
 - /sminion <tags:{tag1=value,tag2=value}> secret=secret-value (not yet implemented)

  Secret names and values are case sensitive.